 It wasn’t all sunshine though.
 While I loved enjoying food again, my internal food space was soon occupied by a certain baby.
 Some days I could eat a ton of food and still have room for dessert, but other days I would be full after a glass of water and a bite of spaghetti.
 I just started ordering meals in a to-go box so I could eat one bite and be ready to take the rest home.

 What I Accidentally got Right #1 – Borrowing a Pregnancy Body Pillow

 I was unsure if I wanted to buy a giant pillow.
 Would it really make a difference?
 Why not just put a spare pillow between my knees?
 Would it be worth the space it would take up in the bed?
 Would I like a big C Shape or want a little wedge instead?

 Well, turns out I didn’t need to fret at all.
 Mister Jupiter was offered a loaner pillow that he accepted on my behalf.
 At first I was skeptical, especially since it took up so much of the bed.
 But the moment I laid in it I was instantly comfortable.
 My bump was supported, my spine was in a neutral position, and I slept well.
 I used a U-shaped pillow like this.
 This was a game changer – and highly recommended.

 What I Accidentally got Right #2 – Keeping a Dedicated Notepad for Doctor’s Visits

 I’m one of those people who loves paper products, and had a fresh notepad on-hand when I decided to write down questions for my obstetrician.
 The process is simple:

 - Choose note taking media (like these mini magnetic clipboards)

 - Write any questions – leave space between each query for the answers

-- Record relevant information, take home and keep in a safe place
+- Record relevant information, then take back home and keep in a safe place